idenfy/Documentation/pages/AndroidUICustomization.md

 ```

 ### 2.2 Applying full customization
-If you require more changes, you can directly set **livenessCustomUISettings** property in the *IdenfyLivenessUISettings* with your own ZoomCustomization.
+If you require more changes, you can directly set **livenessCustomUISettings** property in the *IdenfyLivenessUISettings* with your own FaceTecCustomization.

+Full customization options are available [here](https://dev.facetec.com/ui-customization).
 *Note
 It will override all other set properties of the IdenfyLivenessUISettings class.

 ### 3. Updating IdenfyUISettings
 #### V1